Project Canaan Farm

 Field Farming

-In the field we grow beetroot, a variety of cabbage and tomatoes, butternut squash, green beans, carrots, kohlrabi and baby spinach.
+In the field we grow beetroot, a variety of cabbage and tomatoes, butternut squash, green beans, carrots, baby marrows and patties pans.